INS Panvel: Task Force Alpha

-The job assigned to Task Force Alpha was to undertake a maritime attack on the port complex of Khulna and Mongla.
+The job assigned to Task Force Alpha was to undertake a maritime attack on port complex of Khulna and Mongla.
 Task Force Alpha was a maritime task force comprising two gunboats of Flower class, Padma and Palash, loaned from the West Bengal government, Chitrangada, a watercraft of the Border Security Force (BSF) and INS Panvel, a seaward defence boat as the task force's command ship.
 Panvel, owing to her two 40 mm Bofors guns, was the best armed of the task force.
 However, Panvel was a very small ship of the Pulicut class.
 The task force was operating directly under the orders of the Eastern Army Command at Kolkata and not the Eastern Naval Command.
 The force departed on the morning of 7 December 1971, from Hasnabad, a river port on the Indian side and travelled through Sunderbans delta.
 At midnight of 8/9 December, Task Force Alpha was at Akram Point at the mouth of the Pussur River, Panvel detected two medium-sized ships fleeing the warzone.
 The ships of this task force now turned northwards into the Pussur River.
 The task force reached Mongla after the Pakistan forces retreated and Mukti Bahini was in control of the area.
 The boarding parties of the task force accomplished their task.
 Chitrangada remained at Mongla for overseeing salvage operations, rendering assistance to local population and as rearguard.